Are you a landowner considering leasing your property to a renewable energy company? The two big players are solar and wind.

 Installation and Decommissioning

-Wind turbines don’t just stand tall—they also extend several feet meters underground utilizing a lot of concrete for stability.
-This, along with extensive subsurface electric equipment and cabling, makes decommissioning a wind installation a major hassle that can damage farmland and famrning infrastructure.
+Wind turbines don’t just stand tall—they also extend several feet underground, utilizing a lot of concrete for stability.
+This, along with extensive subsurface electric equipment and cabling, makes decommissioning a wind installation a major hassle that can damage farmland and farming infrastructure.
 Plus, wind turbine blades aren’t recyclable, meaning those that have reached the end of their life spans are now piling up in landfills.

 Solar has a much less invasive installation process, with panels installed on six-foot posts around the property.
 Even though solar panels take up more acreage, there is much less risk for lasting damage to the land.
 Plus, silicon solar modules are comprised of glass, plastic, and aluminum—three materials that are recycled in mass quantities.

 In general, solar costs more to install than wind.
 But if you’re a landowner, you care more about what renewable energy companies will pay to lease your property.
-Some family farmers have reported leasing sites for solar arrays at 20 times the price that cropland would generate as cropland.
+We find that landowners average up to six times the price that cropland would generate when they choose to lease their land for solar development.
 Because developers know that wind is less profitable than solar, they are not likely to offer competitive rates.

 Get Help Leasing Your Property for Solar